 How Much Propane Does an RV Oven Use?

 Electric induction stovetops and convection microwaves consume a lot of electricity.
-For those of us who enjoy camping off-grid, a propane oven is a perfect alternative because it uses no electricity (or almost none depending on the type of oven your rig has), and propane use is reasonable.
+For those of us who enjoy camping off-grid, a propane oven is a perfect alternative because it uses no electricity (or almost none, depending on the type of oven your rig has), and propane use is reasonable.

+One continuous hour of cooking in an RV propane oven burns, on average, about 1/3 of a gallon of propane.
+Now, remember – this is an average.
+Some ovens are larger than others, and additional factors may come into play, such as ambient temperature and food temperature.
 Regardless, before you plan to cook your next big meal in your RV’s oven, be sure to check your propane level, so you don’t run out!

 Do You Cook and/or Bake With Your RV Oven?